 Apple’s Pages, Numbers, and Keynote tools are a lot more powerful than their streamlined interfaces would suggest.
 And thanks to iCloud integration, they also facilitate cross-platform collaboration.
 This ebook highlights what these apps have to offer and explains how to accomplish the most common tasks.
-From the ebook:

 Apple’s Pages is a free word processing tool whose iCloud integration and numerous features make it a worthy replacement for Microsoft Word, thereby lowering your office’s tech expenses.
 If you’re new to Pages or you’re considering reducing your company’s Word dependency, these three Pages tips will come in handy.